VimsecAu/kb/m365/baselines/defender.md

 12. Click **Add**, then **Sensitive info types**.

-13. Add information types that protect information sensitive to the company.
+13. Add information types that protect information sensitive to the organisation.
-    At a minimum, the company should protect:
+    At a minimum, the organisation should protect:

     - Credit card numbers
     - U.S. Individual Taxpayer Identification Numbers (ITIN)
     - U.S. Social Security Numbers (SSN)
-    - All company-defined PII and sensitive information
+    - All organisation-defined PII and sensitive information

 14. Click **Add**.